sylvainpelissier/usb-device-fuzzing/README.md

 usb-device-fuzzing
 ==================

-Some tools for testing USB devices
+Some tools for testing USB devices with Python 3

 This code was first released at T2 Infosec 2012: http://www.t2.fi/2012/